DhimanBaruah/Simulating-the-Motion-of-a-non-linear-pendulum-/README.md

 # Simulating-the-Motion-of-a-non-linear-pendulum-
 Simulating the Motion of a non-linear pendulum and comparing it with the linear one under the condition such that the initial velocity of pendulum is 0.
+I used Central finite difference method using taylor expansion of the simulation.